Suriname's Miss Alida Pageant

 Slaves who fled into the jungle were known as Maroons, from the French word marronage, or runaway.

 Slavery was abolished in Suriname in 1863.
-Today, on July 1, the descendents of these Maroons celebrate their independence.
+Today, on July 1, the descendants of these Maroons celebrate their independence.
 This day of dancing, eating, parading and dressing in the traditional koto, is called Keti Koti, from the Sranan Tongo words for "cut the chains."

 An important part of today's Keti Koti celebration is the annual Miss Alida contest, held at the Anthony Neste Stadium in Suriname’s capital, Paramaribo, on the evening of June 30.